skytap/well-architected-framework/security/edgenetworking.md

 The Skytap Site-to-Site VPN secures traffic that traverses the public Internet, but not private connectivity.
-Multiple VPNs can be created for high availability and to connect multiple corporate data centres to the Skytap cloud.
+Multiple VPNs can be created for high availability and to connect multiple corporate data centers to the Skytap cloud.

 <img src="./edgenetworkingmedia/media/image4.png" width="800">